dotincorp/dotpad-sdk-guide/Windows/README.md

 * DotPadSDK.dll: the library for control the Dot Pad
 * TTBEngine.dll: the library for braille translation using in DotPadSDK.dll
 * MeCab.dll: the library for braille translation using in MeCab.dll
+* jsoncpp.dll: the library for JSON file parsing
 * dot_pad_sdk.h: the header file that includes information about the APIs
 * dot_pad_sdk_error.h: the header file that defines error values that will be returned after calling APIs
 * mecabrc: the setting file for braille translation